HAMAP logo

 Comments [?]

-case <OC:Pseudomonadota>
+case <OC:Pseudomonadati>

 FUNCTIONPart of the energy-coupling factor (ECF) transporter complex CbiMNOQ involved in cobalt import.
 Presumably responsible for energy coupling to the transport system.